 A bill to be entitled An act relating to anchoring limitation areas; amending s.
-327.4108, F.S.; authorizing counties to establish anchoring limitation areas that meet certain requirements; providing that specified established anchoring limitation areas are exempt from specified provisions; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; requiring vessel owners or operators to be allowed to provide specified proof of compliance with certain provisions; providing that vessels with repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; requiring the Fish and Wildlife Conservation Commission to initiate rulemaking by a certain date; providing requirements for such rulemaking; removing applicability provisions relating to the commission's recommendations; reenacting s.
+327.4108, F.S.; providing that certain areas are grandfathered-in anchoring limitation areas; authorizing counties to establish anchoring limitation areas that meet certain requirements; providing that specified established anchoring limitation areas are exempt from specified provisions; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; requiring vessel owners or operators to be allowed to provide specified proof of compliance with certain provisions; providing that vessels with repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; requiring the Fish and Wildlife Conservation Commission to initiate rulemaking by a certain date; providing requirements for such rulemaking; removing applicability provisions relating to the commission's recommendations; reenacting s.
 327.73(1)(z), F.S., relating to noncriminal infractions, to incorporate the amendment made to s.
-327.4108, F.S., in a reference thereto; providing an effective date.
+327.4108, F.S., in a reference thereto;

-26 27 Be It Enacted by the Legislature of the State of Florida: 28 29 Section 1.
-Section 327.4108, Florida Statutes, is amended 30 to read: 31 327.4108 Anchoring of vessels in anchoring limitation 32 areas.-33 (1)(a) The following densely populated urban areas, which have narrow state waterways, residential docking facilities, and 34 35 significant recreational boating traffic, are designated as 36 anchoring limitation areas: 37 1. (a) The section of Middle River lying between Northeast 38 21st Court and the Intracoastal Waterway in Broward County.
-39 2. (b) Sunset Lake in Miami-Dade County.
-3.(c) The sections of Biscayne Bay in Miami-Dade County 40 41 lying between: 42 a.
+26 providing an effective date.
+27 28 Be It Enacted by the Legislature of the State of Florida: 29 30 Section 1.
+Section 327.4108, Florida Statutes, is amended 31 to read: 32 327.4108 Anchoring of vessels in anchoring limitation 33 areas.-34 The following densely populated urban areas, which 35 have narrow state waterways, residential docking facilities, and significant recreational boating traffic, are designated as and 36 37 shall be considered to be grandfathered-in anchoring limitation 38 areas: 39 1. (a) The section of Middle River lying between Northeast 21st Court and the Intracoastal Waterway in Broward County.
+40 41 2. (b) Sunset Lake in Miami-Dade County.
+42 3.(c) The sections of Biscayne Bay in Miami-Dade County 43 lying between: 44 a.
 1. Rivo Alto Island and Di Lido Island.
-43 San Marino Island and San Marco Island.
-44 c.3.
-San Marco Island and Biscayne Island.
-45 (b) $\frac{(2)}{(2)}$ To promote the public's use and enjoyment of the 46 designated waterway, except as provided in subsections (3) and 47 (4), a person may not anchor a vessel at any time during the 48 period between one-half hour after sunset and one-half hour 49 before sunrise in an anchoring limitation area under this 50 subsection.
+45 San Marino Island and San Marco Island.
+46 c.3.
+San Marco Island and Biscayne Island. (b) $\frac{(2)}{(2)}$ To promote the public's use and enjoyment of the 47 48 designated waterway, except as provided in subsections (3) and (4), a person may not anchor a vessel at any time during the 49 50 period between one-half hour after sunset and one-half hour before sunrise in an anchoring limitation area $\underline{\text{under this}}$ subsection.